Ryokan Ohana

 which is the origin of our company’s name today, “Ohana.”

-operate the facility as a ryotei ryokan (Japanese-style restaurant and inn) during the Meiji era,
+as a ryotei ryokan (Japanese-style restaurant and inn).

 GUEST ROOM